News Latest Information

 What Does Pain on the Lower Left Side Mean?

-If you’re experiencing sharp pain in the lower left quadrant of your abdomen, it may be a sign of diverticulitis.
+If you’re experiencing sharp pain in on the left side of the stomach, it may be a sign of diverticulitis.
 This common condition occurs when small pouches, or diverticula, develop in the colon wall, typically on the lower left side.
 These pockets can create an environment in which bacteria thrive and cause infections, leading to inflammation and discomfort in the colon.
 Indicators of this condition include:

 How Is Diverticulitis Diagnosed?